FOS Favourite Mad Mike Whiddett can be caught melting tyres in his incredible collection of cars (and trucks) up the hillclimb

 Half-price programmes are only available on a pre-order basis via the website (log-in as a Member to get your discount) or by calling the Ticket Office on +44 (0)1243 755055.
 You will be issued with a voucher, which you can redeem from a programme collection point at the entrance to the Festival.
 Alternatively, once inside the Kinrara Enclosure, you will be able to exchange your voucher for a programme at the reception area.

-With its elegant, spacious interior and private garden, access to your own grandstand and unparalleled views of Crossroads corner, diagonally opposite Goodwood House, you'll be able to catch every minute of the hillclimb action in comfort in the Kinrara Enclosure.
+With its elegant, spacious interior and private garden, access to your own grandstand and unparalleled views of Crossroads corner, diagonally opposite Goodwood House, you'll be able to catch every minute of the hillclimb action in comfort in the Kinrara Pavilion.

-With dedicated parking, a seated restaurant, bar, sandwiches and snacks, lockers, toilets and members of the GRRC team on hand throughout the weekend to answer all of your questions, the Kinrara Enclosure offers the perfect Festival experience.
+With dedicated parking, a seated restaurant, bar, sandwiches and snacks, lockers, toilets and members of the GRRC team on hand throughout the weekend to answer all of your questions, the Kinrara Pavilion offers the perfect Festival experience.

 Added to that, VIP drivers, riders and even pilots will be popping in for interesting Q&A sessions and to pose with you for a photo each day.